>

 Tips:

-19 Prime before styling: If you like using a styling or blow-out cream before blow drying, layer it over a leave-in moisturizing formula for double protection and an extra shot of moisture for your dry hair.
+19 Prime before styling: If you like using a styling or blow-out cream before blow drying, layer it over a leave-in moisturizing formula like Instacure Anti-Breakage Porosity Spray for double protection and an extra shot of moisture for your dry hair.

 20 Take time for a weekly hot oil treatment: It’s easy and relaxing!
-Simply apply a luxurious treatment oil formula--with ingredients like gardenia, coconut or Tahitian Manoi oil--to your dry hair, and comb through with a wide tooth comb.
+Simply apply a luxurious treatment oil formula like A Curl Can Dream Lightweight Oil to your dry hair, and comb through with a wide tooth comb.
 Cover your hair with a plastic cap and sit in the sun, under a dryer or in a warm room for 20-30 minutes.
 Relax!
 Then rinse, shampoo and condition with a rich conditioner.

 Moisturizing Tips for Thick, Coarse Dry Hair